bhk/build/example.md

  - Properties dictate how instances behave.
 Properties are associated with classes or instances, and classes may inherit from other classes.
-   Properties are defined using Make variable assignments, wherein the variable name is structured `CLASSNAME.PROPERTYNAME`.
-The definitions are in Make syntax, and can refer to other properties using `{NAME}`.
+   Properties are defined using Make variables whose names identify the property, class, and perhaps instance to which they apply.
+The definitions can leverage Make variables and functions, and can refer to other properties using `{NAME}`.

+ - To support multiple variants, list them in `Variants.all` putting the default variant first, use `make V=VARIANT` to build a specific variant, and use `Variants(TARGET)` to build all variants of a target.